google/mesop/docs/api/config.md

 **Default:** `mesop_state_session`

+### MESOP_SHOW_UNREDACTED_ERRORS

+Mesop, by default, only shows unredacted errors in debug mode.

+If you run in prod mode, the errors are redacted (internal errors are given a generic message "Sorry, there was an error.
+Please contact the developer.") and the tracebacks are not shown.

+If you want to show unredacted errors, including in prod mode, set this to `true`.
+This may be useful if you're deploying a Mesop app internally and want to get error details even in production.

 ## Experimental configuration values

 These configuration values are experimental and are subject to breaking change, including removal in future releases.